babowsk1/flatqube-docs/integrate/smart-contracts/tip3toever.md

 ---
-discription: The Tip3ToEver smart contract defines the logic for swapping Tip3 To Ever.
+description: The Tip3ToEver smart contract defines the logic for swapping Tip3 To Ever.
 ---

 # Tip3ToEver